Key Takeaways

 3 Tips to a Balanced Halloween

-Halloween doesn't have to mean choosing between complete restriction or eating candy until you feel sick.
-You can enjoy the festivities while staying connected to your health goals through practical balance strategies.
+Halloween treats don't have to mean choosing between restriction and overindulgence.
+You can enjoy the festivities mindfully while staying true to your goals.

 Oct 27, 2020